 - Good communication

-Our article has just walked you through four steps on how to become a Python developer and other relevant information.
+Our article has just walked you through four steps to help you become a Python dev and other relevant information.

 If you have read as far as here, we hope that you now have a better understanding of your job goals.
 Keep in mind that your career path will always start with a solid foundation, so try to learn and improve yourself from now on!